-We exemplarily investigated the long-run behaviour of the different metaanalysis procedures based on scenarios motivated by the liver transplant example.
-For this purpose we simulated data similar to the meta-analyses of acute rejections and steroid-resistant rejections.
-The former included six studies, the latter included only three.
-In each simulation iteration, first true group-specific odds were generated as normally distributed on the logodds scale; for AR with means $\mu{\text{control}} = 0.0$ and $\mu{\text{treatment}} = -1.5$ and for SR with $\mu{\text{control}} = -2.0$ and $\mu{\text{treatment}} = -3.0$.
-Variances were equal to 1, and the log-odds were positively correlated with correlation coefficient 0.875 and 0.719 for AR and SRR, respectively.
-The resulting between-trial heterogeneity in terms of log-odds ratios is $\tau = 0.5$ for ARR and $\tau = 0.75$ for SRR, which are substantial and substantial to large levels of hetereogeneity according to Table 1.
+We exemplarily investigated the long-run behaviour of the different meta-analysis procedures based on scenarios motivated by the liver transplant example.
+For this purpose, we simulated data similar to the meta-analyses of acute rejections and steroid-resistant rejections.
+The former included six studies; the latter included only three.
+In each simulation iteration, first true group-specific odds were generated as normally distributed on the log-odds scale; for AR with means $\mu{\text{control}} = 0.0$ and $\mu{\text{treatment}} = -1.5$ and for SR with $\mu{\text{control}} = -2.0$ and $\mu{\text{treatment}} = -3.0$.
+Variances were equal to 1, and the log-odds were positively correlated with correlation coefficients 0.875 and 0.719 for AR and SRR respectively.
+The resulting between-trial heterogeneity in terms of log-odds ratios is $\tau = 0.5$ for AR and $\tau = 0.75$ for SRR, which are substantial and substantial to large levels of heterogeneity according to Table 1.
 Resulting log-odds were then used to generate study results (contingency tables) based on a binomial distribution and patient numbers as given in the examples.
-The corresponding effect size estimates and standard errors were computed using the escalc() function from the metafor package (Viechtbauer, 2010), which were then analyzed using the different methods.
-The results of these simulations are summarized in Table 3 where the coverage probabilities and mean lengths of the 95% confidence intervals for the treatment effect μ are given.
-As with the simulation study presented in Section 4, 10,000 trials were simulated for each scenario.
+The corresponding effect size estimates and standard errors were computed using the escalc() function from the metafor package (Viechtbauer, 2010), which were then analysed using the different methods.
+The results of these simulations are summarized in Table 3, where the coverage probabilities and mean lengths of the 95% Cls for the treatment effect μ are given.
+As with the simulation study presented in Section 4, 10 000 trials were simulated for each scenario.

-Looking at Table 3 it is apparent that the confidence intervals based on the normal quantiles have coverages below the nominal level of 0.95 with the exception of the interval using the BM estimator of the between-trial heterogeneity τ , which is slightly conservative in both scenarios.
-The Knapp-Hartung confidence intervals are in comparison much longer and fairly conservative.
-In the SRR scenario this is more extreme due to the very small number of trials.
-Although the true between-trial heterogeneity is substantial ($\tau = 0.5$) in the AR scenario and substantial to large ($\tau = 0.75$) in the SRR scenario the proportion of estimating 0 for τ is relatively large, explaining partly the disappointing performance of some frequentist procedures.
-In the ARR scenario the proportions are 0.333, 0.255, and 0.292 with the DL, REML and MP estimator, respectively.
-In the SRR setting the proportions are 0.523, 0.447, and 0.487.
-The interval with the coverage probabilities closest to the nominal level of 0.95 out of all interval estimators investigated is the Bayes credibility interal with half normal prior and scale 0.5.
-The more conservative choices of prior distributions of τ , i.e. uniform on the interval from 0 to 4 and half-normal with scale 1, lead to longer and more conservative credibility intervals.
-Again the dependence of the coverage probabilities on the prior selected is more pronounced in the SRR scenario with fewer studies than in the AR scenario.
+Looking at Table 3, it is apparent that the CIs based on the normal quantiles have coverages below the nominal level of 0.95, with the exception of the interval using the BM estimator of the between-trial heterogeneity τ , which is slightly conservative in both scenarios.
+The Knapp-Hartung CIs are in comparison much longer and fairly conservative.
+In the SRR scenario, this is more extreme because of the very small number of trials.
+Although the true between-trial heterogeneity is substantial (τ =0.5) in the AR scenario and substantial to large (τ =0.75) in the SRR scenario, the proportion of estimating 0 for τ is relatively large, explaining partly the disappointing performance of some frequentist procedures.
+In the AR scenario, the proportions are 0.333, 0.255 and 0.292 with the DL, REML and MP estimators respectively.
+In the SRR setting, the proportions are 0.523, 0.447 and 0.487.
+The interval with the coverage probabilities closest to the nominal level of 0.95 out of all interval estimators investigated is the Bayes credibility interval with half normal prior and a scale of 0.5.
+The more conservative choices of prior distributions of τ , that is, uniform on the interval from 0 to 4 and half-normal with scale 1, lead to longer and more conservative credibility intervals.
+Again, the dependence of the coverage probabilities on the prior selected is more pronounced in the SRR scenario, with fewer studies than in the AR scenario.